Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Virginia businesses with 2 or more employees are generally required to carry workers' compensation, though sole proprietors, partners, and corporate officers are exempt under the data provided.
+- Virginia businesses with 2 or more employees are generally required to carry workers' compensation, though sole proprietors, partners, and corporate officers are generally exempt.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so coverage documentation may be requested before signing or renewing office space.
+- Most commercial leases in Virginia require proof of general liability coverage, so coverage documentation may be requested before signing or renewing office space.

 - Education consultants should confirm that their professional liability coverage and cyber insurance match the services they actually provide, especially if they store client files or advise on admissions strategy.